2.6. Terms of reference and technical specifications

 Make the terms of reference and technical specifications clear and concise.
 Technical specifications may not point to particular brands and types, and they may not limit competition by being too specific.

 The Terms of reference or technical specifications are drafted by the contracting authority.
-Where the European Commission is the contracting authority, the standard practice is to consult and obtain the approval of the beneficiary country and, where appropriate, of other parties involved, on the terms of reference or technical specifications, in order to strengthen both ownership and quality.
+Where the European Commission is the contracting authority, the standard practice is to consult and obtain the approval of the partner country and, where appropriate, of other parties involved, on the terms of reference or technical specifications, in order to strengthen both ownership and quality.

 Given the technical complexity of many contracts, preparing the tender dossier - particularly the technical specifications/terms of reference - may require the assistance of one or more external technical specialist(s).
 Each such specialist must sign a Declaration of Objectivity and Confidentiality (see Annex A3).